thoughtbot/yuri-ita/README.md

 The yuri-ita (揺り板), Japanese for "rocking plate", is a traditional wooden gold pan used in Japan.

-The goal of this library is to provide developers with a powerful set of tools to build expressive user interfaces for filtering, searching, and sorting data in Ruby on Rails.
-It does not provide UI components but instead offers a simple interface that allows you to build your own UI.

 [Check out a demo application showcasing some of the capabilities of the library.][demo]